m-dupont/oxyroot/readme.md

 Another attempt to make library reading and writing `.root` binary files which are commonly used in particle physics

+## Cli tools

+- [oxyroot-ls](https://crates.io/crates/oxyroot-ls) : List the content of trees of a root file
+- [oxyroot-dump](https://crates.io/crates/oxyroot-dump) : Dump the content of trees of a root file

 ## Inspiration

 To make this library :